 Mix the 0.5 ml Bayer in the 2 cups of tank water.
 Add the coral, and allow the coral to sit in the dip for about 15 minutes while gently blowing it with a pipette.
 Of course, remove the coral immediately if it shows signs of stress (expelling zooxanthallae, losing tissue, etc.) After 15 minutes, remove the coral and swish it gently in the first container of tank water.
 Transfer the coral to the second container of tank water, and swish it well again.
 This should remove enough of the Bayer to make the coral safe enough to go into the aquarium.

-Hopefully this will be another tool in your arsenal against serious reef pests, especially since it is much less expensive and easier to obtain than prescription medications like Interceptor.
+Hopefully this will be another tool in your arsenal against serious reef pests, especially since it is much less expensive and easier to obtain than prescription medications.